incruder1/GrowwStocks__/README.md

 3. Set up API integration to fetch stock/ETF data.
 4. Run the application using `npm run dev` or `yarn dev`.

 Make sure to configure the project and API endpoints as needed.

-## Contributors

-- [Your Name]
-- [Contributor 2 Name]
-- [Contributor 3 Name]

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to adapt and customize this README to your specific project requirements.
-Good luck with your Stocks/ETFs Broking Website development!